-Just a quick jaunt from Toronto, Niagara-on-the-Lake is a delightful area of the province boasting some of the best wine made in not only Ontario, but Canada.
-This region Niagara region spans for miles and miles along the QEW, so depending on how long you have in the area, and your mode of transportation, I suggest mapping out the wineries you’ll be visiting in advance.
+Just a quick jaunt from your downtown Toronto condo, Niagara-on-the-Lake is a delightful area of the province boasting some of the best wine made in not only Ontario but Canada.
+This region Niagara region spans miles and miles along the QEW, so depending on how long you have in the area, and your mode of transportation, I suggest mapping out the wineries you’ll be visiting in advance.
 Here are five wineries you should visit during your next trip to Niagara.

 You’ll notice as you read through my suggestions that I prefer smaller, more boutique vineyards.
 While the larger ones have their value, I find it is the smaller ones that give you the chance to meet the winemakers and explore the vines.
 For awhile now, Between the Lines Winery has been one of my favourite spots in the Niagara because they have a delightful range of wines, without the pretension of the larger wineries.
 Their lineup of craft wines are full bodies and flavourful made with a unique crop of homegrown grapes.
 They have also launched a fun sparkling wine in a can which is the perfect option to bring with you to celebrations and parties.